 - Use your blow dryer on a low, cool setting to help dry your genital area after you bathe or shower and before getting dressed.

 - Change out of wet swimsuits or other damp clothes as soon as you can.

-Yeast infections are usually treated with medicine that you put into your vagina.
-This medicine may be a cream that you insert in your vagina with a special applicator, or it may be a suppository that you put into your vagina and allow to dissolve on its own.
-Medicine in a cream form can also be put on your vulva to help relieve itching.
-Medicine in a pill form that you take by mouth is also available.
+Yeast infections are usually treated with medicine you put in your vagina.
+This medicine may be a cream you insert with a special applicator.
+Or the medicine may be a suppository you put into your vagina and allow it to dissolve on its own.
+Medicine in a pill form to take by mouth is also available.
+Some medicine is available as a cream you can put on your vulva to help relieve itching.

 Be sure to see your doctor the first time you have symptoms of a yeast infection.
 It’s very important to make sure you have a yeast infection and not another more serious infection.
 The symptoms of a yeast infection are also the symptoms of other infections, such as some sexually transmitted infections (STIs).
 Treating yourself for a yeast infection when you actually have another type of infection may make the problem much worse.

-If you have often been diagnosed with yeast infections, talk to your doctor about using a medicine you can buy without a prescription to relieve your symptoms and treat the infection.
+If you have been diagnosed with many yeast infections over the years, talk to your doctor about medicine you can buy without a prescription to relieve your symptoms and treat the infection.